 Your rights regarding health information about you

-Your health information is the property of the Plan.
+The records of your health information are the property of the Plan.
 You have the following rights, however, regarding health information we maintain about you:

-We require you to submit your request in writing and to explain why the amendment is needed.
+You are required to submit your request in writing, as explained at the end of this Notice, with an explanation as to why the amendment is needed.
 If we accept your request, we will tell you we agree and we will amend your records.
 We cannot change what is in the record.
-We add the supplemental information by an addendum (an addition to the record).
+We add the supplemental information by an addendum (an addition to the records).
 With your assistance, we will notify others who have the incorrect or incomplete health information.
 If we deny your request, we will give you a written explanation of why we did not make the amendment and explain your rights.

 We may deny your request if the health information: